What Kids Should Know About Protecting Tooth Enamel

 Straws Are a Smart Option With Juice

 Although juice is not the best thing for teeth, it does offer multiple health benefits to growing children.
 Allow your children to drink the juice.
 However, teach them how to drink it in a way that’s safer for teeth.
-Encourage children always to use a straw when drinking juice or on the rare occasions when they need to drink soda or other sugary drinks.
+Encourage children always to use a straw when drinking juice or on rare occasions when they need to drink soda or other sugary drinks.

 Rinsing After Meals Is A Good Protective Measure